copsTvFan/cops-episode-guide/guide.md

 **Palm Beach County, FL 16**

 - (11:27 PM Man with a Knife Call) District 1 -- Deputy David Sims went up to New York expecting to get real NY pizza and his friend went and ordered Dominos so he was disappointed.
-Police chase a suspicious man who was loitering in a parking lot; domestic dispute at a mobile-home park.
+Police chase a suspicious man who was loitering in a parking lot
+- domestic dispute at a mobile-home park.

 ### CP-1406